BT Digital Voice (DV) | |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 keypads So what to do - you need to purchase a Dial Pulse to MF converter.
 These converters can be used in a number of ways:-

 There are a number of converters to be found, but be careful as some of these require special wiring into the phone or need a power supply.
 It is better to buy a self contained converter and there is one called the Dial-A-Tone.
 This dialler will convert the dial pulses produced by the phone into tones, which will be recognised by the new equipment and does not require a power supply.
-This sort is available from a company called Vintage Telephony.
+This type is available from a company called Vintage Telephony.
 This link takes you directly to the Dial-A-Tone page https://www.vintagetelephony.co.uk/product/pulse-to-tone-converter-voip-bt-digital-voice-dial-a-tone.
 This web site has no connection with this company.

 guide on how to register a DECT phone Overview of both DV Telephones

-Frequently asked questions Q. I have a bell in my house.
+since Digital Voice was fitted.
+Q. I have a bell in my house.
 Will it still work?
 Q. I have a dial phone.
 Will that work on the

 new system?
 Q. I have my telephone line from BT and my broadband